amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.3-draft.rst

        * [S] `"Inside Region`" [bool] Set this TRUE if all coarse cells in the identified list of regions should be tagged for refinement.

-       Additionally, the following optional parameters are available:
+       The following optional parameters are available in order to fine-tune the refinement strategy:

        * [S] `"Maximum Refinement Level`" [int] If set, this identifies the highest level of refinement that will be triggered by this indicator